beluganos/beluganos/doc/configure-ansible.md

 ### Reflect changes

-The reflection of "Settings for Linux Containers" should be done after editting "Router settings".
+The reflection of "Settings for Linux Containers" should be done after editing "Router settings".

 ## Router settings

 **The sample files are under `etc/playbboks/roles/lxd/files/sample`**.
 You have copied this folder in previous.
-If your container name is *master*, you can copy by folllowing commands:
+If your container name is *master*, you can copy by following commands:

 ```
 $ cd ~/beluganos/etc/playbooks/roles/lxd/files